BrijeshDMIsystems/silvertracs/src/site/about.md

 - Air Quality.
 - Energy Audits

-[Silvertracs Consultancy](/posts/consult-post) has so far done more then 4,500 studies in the above mentioned categories.
+<p style="text-align:justify">Silvertracs Consultancy has so far done more then 4,500 studies in the above mentioned categories.
 Silvertracs gives maximum effort to provide prompt and reliable service with a commitment to customer service and satisfaction, strive to maintain a high degree of business integrity.
 The reflection of our commitment can be seen in the form of a large client base that we have.
-Companies, large and small, expect quality service and we have been there to provide it.
+Companies, large and small, expect quality service and we have been there to provide it.</p>

 Commitment makes this company what it is and it will always be the driving force behind us.
 We're not satisfied until you are.

 <hr />

 ## Links